ali7haider/dev-learning-journal/notes/javascript.md

 const details = { age: 25 };
 const merged = { ...user, ...details };
 console.log(merged); // { name: 'Ali', age: 25 }

+Note: In Javascript reverse deoes not work on string only on array so we use split on string in reverse function